NekomimiRouter/nekomimirouter.com/content/peer-with-us/index.md

 - Shenzhen, China
 - Tokyo, Japan ([HomeNOC](https://www.homenoc.ad.jp))

-The list changes from time to time and may be out-of-date because we constantly run out of our pocket money.
+(The list changes from time to time and may be out-of-date because we constantly run out of our pocket money.)

 ## Tunneling to us

 We support:

+- OpenVPN
+- Tinc
+- WireGuard
+- ZeroTier
 - EoIP/IPsec
-- GRE
 - GRE/IPsec
 - IPIP/IPsec
 - VTI/IPsec

-- Tinc
-- OpenVPN
-- WireGuard
-- ZeroTier
+We disable IKEv1 as well as weak ciphers (e.g. non-PFS or 3DES) for security.

+## Bedroom colocation service

-Alternatively, you may colocate a router, a Raspberry Pi, or other devices on colocation racks located in our bedrooms.
+Alternatively, you may colocate a router, a server, a Raspberry Pi, or other devices on colocation racks located in our bedrooms, if they are small, quiet, and cool.

+Since we constantly move home, please consult us for locations available.

+(We reserve the rights to check, disassemble, or even reject your devices for safety reasons, usually for DIY devices.)